zarif-al/graphql-starter-rust/server/Readme.md

 It will not print any logs from `sea-orm`.

-You can always update the `RUST_LOG` environment variable to adjust which logs get printed.
+> You can always update the log setup to change which logs get printed.

 Resource: [Tracing Subscriber::EnvFilter](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html)